Codecademy-Curriculum/MinimalAPI/lessons/outlines/lesson 1_ Design document.md

 **Learning Standards**:
 - In ASP.NET Core, Minimal APIs are a simplified approach for building fast HTTP APIs with minimal code and configuration, ideal for microservices and apps that require minimal dependencies.
-- In .NET, the `dotnet new webapi --minimal` command creates a new minimal API project with the basic structure and dependencies.
+- In .NET, the `dotnet new webapi` command creates a new minimal API project with the basic structure and dependencies.

 **Narrative**:
 - Define Minimal APIs and contrast with traditional controller-based approaches